 While being a relatively small town, Nosara doesn’t lack in the world of gastronomy.
 Indulge your senses in the freshest fruits picked right off the trees, sensational herbs found from the region, and fish caught fresh daily from the sea to your plate.
 There’s a reason locals have a reputation of longevity — and it’s closely related to the nutrient-dense foods that will make your mouth water.
 Here are a few places you definitely don’t want to miss:

-A popular way to get around on the dirt roads that wind their way through the Nosara region.
+One of the best things to do near Nosara, Costa Rica, is to hit up the dirt roads that wind their way through the Nosara region.
 Since Nosara isn’t completely walkable, you can either opt to rent a taxi to get around if you decide to leave the Playa Guiones area, or, my recommendation is to rent a quad and unleash your adventurous side.
-With 4x4 abilities, you can go explore more rugged areas of Nosara such as Mala Noche waterfall, or even take off into the unknown jungle and see where you end up.
+With 4×4 abilities, you can go explore more rugged areas of Nosara such as Mala Noche waterfall, or even take off into the unknown jungle and see where you end up.
 Last time I was in Nosara, I ended up taking a quad with some friends up through the mountains and discovered a beautiful waterfall way off the beaten path!
 Monkey Quads offers rentals and guided tours if you prefer to go with a local expert.

 6. Canopy Tour